fremariab/guardian/README.md

 Uses the Android front camera and a TFLite model to detect real-time emotions such as **fear**, **anger**, and discomfort.

 ### Route-Based Geofencing Module
-Monitors if the ride deviates from the expected path using GPS, a classification model, and Google Maps API—without needing constant internet.
+Monitors if the ride deviates from the expected path using GPS, a classification model, and Google Maps API without needing constant internet.

 When risks are detected, the app sends alerts to **trusted contacts via SMS**, with fallback logic for escalation.
 All personal data is encrypted and erased after the trip in compliance with data protection laws.